jliocsar/mein-notebook/readme.md

 It outputs notes in markdown format, meaning you can add tables, code snippet with syntax highlight, URLs and much more to notes that are displayed directly in your terminal.

-All notes are stored in your own [Turso][turso-url] instance: your data is yours.
+All notes are stored in your own [Turso][turso-url] instance: _your data is yours_.
+This also means you can treat your notes as actual documents/records that will be persisted until you delete them through either your CLI or directly in your database (i.e. DB tools).

 ## Requirements